Chapter 2 - Arriving at Rykiss

 Greggory smiled at her sarcasm.

-As the two leaned in together to share one last kiss, the King stepped away and straightened his robes.
+The two leaned in together to share one last kiss and then the King stepped away and straightened his robes.

 It was clear that this morning was going to be a difficult one; unfortunately they had no idea of just how difficult!

 Lillian had no interest in all of the boring politics her father engaged in on a daily basis; she was eager to get down to her large flower garden and begin another day’s work of careful pruning and sampling in the smells and surrounds of such a magical place.
-It was one of her few escapes from her dull and at times depressing life.
+It was one of her few escapes from her dull and at times depressing life of being a Princess.

 Reaching down she grasped the handle to her bedroom chamber door and turned it, but paused in concern when she realised that it had been locked!
 She had been locked in her own room!
 Who in the entire Kingdom would be brave enough to do such a thing to her?
-Then it clicked; her father!
+Then it clicked and she huffed angrily; her father.

 Lifting her clenched fist toward the surface of the wooden door, she slammed it down twice and angrily shouted out for someone on the other side of it to hear.